rimargri/Wolf3d/SDL/SDL2-2.0.9/docs/README-winrt.md

   * compile-time platform detection for SDL programs.
 The C/C++ #define, `__WINRT__`, will be set to 1 (by SDL) when compiling for WinRT.
   * GPU-accelerated 2D rendering, via SDL_Renderer.
-  * OpenGL ES 2, via the ANGLE library (included separately from SDL)
+  * OpenGL ES 2, via the column_angle library (included separately from SDL)
   * software rendering, via either SDL_Surface (optionally in conjunction with SDL_GetWindowSurface() and SDL_UpdateWindowSurface()) or via the SDL_Renderer APIs